Youtini's Essential Six Books Every Star Wars Fan Should Read First

 Lost Stars by Claudia Gray

-Claudia Gray sealed her place as one of the best authors in the EU with her novel Lost Stars.
+Claudia Gray sealed her place as one of the best authors in the Star Wars galaxy with her novel Lost Stars.
 The story takes us on a sweeping journey from the rise of the Rebellion to the fall of the Empire, immersing us in the Original Trilogy’s most important moments, all through the eyes of two childhood friends, Thane Kyrell and Ciena Ree.

 Darth Bane: Path of Destruction by Drew Karpyshyn

 Abused by an alcoholic father, Dessel lives the miserable life of a cortosis miner on Apastros and dreams of freedom.
-After unknowingly unleashing his Force powers, Dessel finds himself on the run.
+After unknowingly unleashing his dark side Force powers, Dessel finds himself on the run.
 He joins the Sith army and soon distinguishes himself as a powerful Force user.
-Rising in prestige as the new Darth Bane, he probes the undiscovered depths of the dark side and sets out on a bloody quest to reshape the Sith Order.
+Rising in prestige as the new Darth Bane, he probes the undiscovered depths of the dark side and sets out on a bloody quest to reshape the Sith Order, ultimately becoming a dark lord.

 The first book in the Darth Bane trilogy gives readers an excellent taste of the rich dark side history in the Legends timeline.
-Bane’s rise and creation of the Order’s new caste has major implications on the EU’s history, his actions creating a ripple of consequences that will ultimately lead to the Empire and Darth Vader.
+The rise of Darth Bane and the creation of the Order’s new caste has major implications on the EU’s history, his actions creating a ripple of consequences that will ultimately lead to the Empire and Darth Vader.

 Star Wars Episode III: Revenge of the Sith by Matthew Stover